Joshalphonse/Portfolio-Workshop/docs/QR_CODE.md

 ## Animations with the Timeline API
 In this module, we'll add a QR code that goes to your site!
-Use this when you're networking.
+Use this when you're networking at a meet up or conference.

 - QR Code API: [QR code](http://goqr.me/api/)